jamesray23114/j-scribe/man/overview.md

 this guide assumes you have a basic understanding of programming, and as such will not go into detail into what each statement here does.

+note that this is a work in progress, and as such this guide may not be up to date with the current state of the language. it may have incorrect information, or it may be missing information.

+in many situations, information that is missing will follow the format used by the c programming language, assuming it has been implemented.

 # hello world

 ```